Improving Patient Outcomes

 - Emphasizing the need to report events in an environment that focuses on processes and not blame.

-An organization’s culture of safety should also be a Just Culture, one which recognizes all team members who report adverse events and near misses.
+An organization’s Just Culture should be one that recognizes all team members who report adverse events and near misses.
 Additionally, it recognizes those who identify unsafe conditions, or who have good suggestions for safety improvements.
-(3)

 Developing Processes to Minimize Harm